tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

 ```

  * Called when the player sends chat to the server
- * Returning true overrides default behavior of chat, not commands
+ * Returning a non-null value overrides default behavior of chat, not commands

 ## OnPlayerConnected